Regateiro/ATBCrafter/README.md

 - **Automatically detects when the next action is ready to be used.**
   - Makes crafting faster when compared to using in-game macros.
   - Prevents lag spikes from messing up the craft.
+- **Sets cross job actions automatically.**
+  - Prior to executing a macro, the application can detect all cross-job actions used in the macro and set them automatically.
+Never fail another craft because you forgot to do that!
 - **Handles "Maker's Mark" rotations.**
   - The number of necessary "Flawless Synthesis" can be defined and are executed in succession.
   - "Flawless Synthesis" actions can be replaced by "Tricks of the Trade" up to a defined maximum number.